venkata-qa/apud/docs/qa-initial-review.md

 - Unit and API testing in place
 - Some contract testing (e.g., MSS)
 - Wiremock used for mocks
 - CI/CD managed in GitHub and GCP
+- No contract testing currently exists *between services* or *with third-party APIs*

 ---